Kinder der Landstrasse: History

 The scandal gained international attention in 1972 when journalists from the Beobachter newspaper investigated the matter based on information provided by affected Yenish individuals.
-On 15 April 1972, Hans Caprez published an article titled "Kinder der Landstrasse," exposing the facts and background of the program, which affected around 590 Yenish children in Switzerland.
+On 15 April 1972, Hans Caprez published an article titled "Kinder der Landstrasse", exposing the facts and background of the program, which affected around 590 Yenish children in Switzerland.

 Controversy and aftermath

 Following public pressure, Pro Juventute dissolved the foundation in the spring of 1973.
 Remaining guardianships were abolished or transferred to other individuals.
 The Swiss authorities, who had co-initiated the project 37 years prior, were compelled to provide financial compensation ranging from 2,000 to 7,000 Swiss francs per victim due to public outrage.
 However, no legal prosecution was carried out against those responsible for the project, including Alfred Siegfried (1890–1972), Clara Reust (1916–2000), and the authorities responsible for overseeing the guardianship system.

 In 1975, the Yenish people were officially recognized as an independent ethnic group in the Canton of Bern.
 Since the 1980s, self-help organizations have worked towards redressing and rehabilitating the victims who suffered from the slanderous treatment, which was justified by pseudo-scientific programs.

 Forced transfer of children from one national, ethnic, racial, or religious group to another group with the intent to destroy, in whole or in part, is considered genocide according to the UN Genocide Convention of 1948.
 Swiss criminal law, in Article 264 of the Swiss Penal Code, similarly criminalizes acts targeting individuals based on their nationality, race, religion, or ethnicity.
 Recent scientific research supports the notion that the Yenish people can be classified as one of the groups protected under the convention and Swiss law.
-This topic requires further public discussion, particularly in relation to child labor in Switzerland.

-Despite promises of government redress and proper rehabilitation, including an apology from the Federal Council (Bundesrat), such measures have not been implemented to date.
-Only "emergency" payments at minimal levels, ranging from several thousand Swiss francs, have been made to the surviving victims of Kinder der Landstrasse.